 - 10 credits overlap with KOR4504 – Korea: History, Society, Politics (discontinued)

-The course is based on a combination of lectures and seminars, in total 10 classes of 2 hours each.
-Active participation in the seminars is encouraged.
+The course consists of lectures, in total 10 classes of 2 hours each.
+Active participation in the classes is encouraged.

-A preliminary draft of the term paper must be approved by the teacher in order to take the exam.
-The draft should be ca. 2-3 pages long and encompass title, subtitle, chapter titles, brief contents of each chapter, and a literature list.
-The draft is to be submitted in Fronter within a given deadline.
+- A preliminary draft of the term paper.
+The draft should be approximately 2-3 pages long and encompass title, subtitle, chapter titles, brief contents of each chapter, and a literature list.
+The draft is to be submitted in Canvas within the given deadline (to be announced).

 An approved draft is only valid for one semester.

-The exam is a term paper of 10 pages (2300 characters per page, excluding spaces), not including the front page and the list of references.
-The topic of the essay should be approved by the teacher in the beginning of the semester.
+The exam is a term paper of 10 pages (2300 characters per page, not including spaces) on a subject approved by the teacher.
+Front page and list of references come in addition.